-Human genetics of addiction
+Human genetics of addiction New insights and future directions

 PURPOSE OF REVIEW: With the advent of the genome-wide association study (GWAS), our understanding of the genetics of addiction has made significant strides forward.
 Here, we summarize genetic loci containing variants identified at genome-wide statistical significance (P < 5 × 10-8) and independently replicated, review evidence of functional or regulatory effects for GWAS-identified variants, and outline multi-omics approaches to enhance discovery and characterize addiction loci.